powerbi-tech/AdManager-API-NodeJS/Readme.md

 `yarn dev:build`

-The above command will contiously watch for any changes in the source files and re-publish the files in dist folder
+The above command will continuously watch for any changes in the source files and re-publish the files in dist folder

 - open another terminal window and run the below command to start the node server